October 26, 2025

 Instant, no-signup whiteboarding

-Get started with Kosmik's free plan to experience visual collaboration with built-in browsing and zero app-switching.
+Get started with Kosmik to experience visual collaboration with built-in browsing and zero app-switching.
 Ready to find your perfect tool?
 Let's dive in.

 Online Whiteboards vs Traditional Collaboration Tools: What's the Difference?